A to Z Video Editing

 R

-Record screen = process of capturing and recording visual content that is displayed on a device screen.
+Record screen = Process of capturing and recording visual content that is displayed on a device screen.

-Record voice = process of capturing and recording sound or audio.
+Record voice = Process of capturing and recording sound or audio.
 The instruments used are microphones or other audio input devices.

 Render = Processing video footage and effects to create the final output.
 Rendering in this context often involves converting the edited timeline into a playable video file.